 As soon as practicable after receiving the findings of the investigator(s), management or administration shall review the findings with the dean(s), manager(s), division chair(s) and others as necessary.
-Within 7 (seven) days after receiving the recommendation, both the complainant and respondent simultaneously shall be informed in writing of the results, their right to appeal and when the results become final.
-Both parties are also notified of any change to the results that occurs prior to the time such results become final.
+Both the complainant and respondent simultaneously will be informed in writing of the results of the investigation, their right to appeal and the procedures for appeal, any change to the results that occurs prior to the results becoming final, and when such results become final.
+Both parties will also be notified of any change to the results that occurs prior to the time such results become final.
 Any sanctions imposed against the respondent will be disclosed consistent with applicable law, including FERPA, Title IX of the Education Code, and the Clery Act.
 Individuals who have been found to have violated Caltech's policy on sexual violence may be subject to disciplinary action.
 Discipline can include, but is not limited to, the following:

 - Verbal counseling/training

 - A formal written warning placed in the respondent's file

 - Suspension of the right to accept new graduate students or postdoctoral scholars

 - Transfer of advisees and/or removal from positions of administrative responsibility

 - Removal from student housing

 - Removal from a supervisory position

 - Enforced leave of absence/suspension

-- Termination of employment or permanent dismissal
+- Termination of employment

 - Expulsion

+- Permanent dismissal

-If the respondent was not found to have violated Caltech's policy on sexual violence, but the investigation concludes that he or she violated another Caltech policy, or committed some other wrongful or improper act, appropriate sanctions will be imposed.
-Effective corrective action may also require remedies for the complainant and/or the broader student population.
+If the respondent was found not to have violated Caltech's policy on sexual violence, but the investigation concluded that he or she violated another Caltech policy, or committed some other wrongful or improper act, appropriate sanctions will be imposed.
+Effective corrective action may also require remedies for the complainant and/or the broader Caltech community.
+Caltech will take appropriate measures to prevent the reoccurrence of any sexual violence, and to correct any discriminatory effects on the complainant and others, as appropriate.